 I ordered the “local legendary”, apparently a Hard Rock thing that is supposed to reflect its environs.
 This one came stacked with peppers, spicy provolone, a fried egg and something called “pork roll”.
 Nancy couldn’t explain it other than to say “very Jersey”.

 What it is, in fact, is some kind of processed pork slice.
 A local Spam.
-It offered only a burned note to an otherwise solid burger, not unwelcome amid the sweetly oozing juices in each chunky bite.
+It offered only a burned note to an otherwise solid burger, not entirely unwelcome amid the sweetly oozing juices in each chunky bite.

 Somehow it seems to fit this funny town of chancers and dreamers, schemers and losers.